 The United Kingdom of Great Britain and Northern Ireland, also referred to as the UK or Britain, is a nation in Europe that lies off the northwestern coast of the continent.
 The United Kingdom is made up of the British Isles’ many smaller islands, as well as England, Scotland, Wales, and Northern Ireland.
 The total area of the United Kingdom is 242,495 square kilometers (93,628 square miles), with an estimated population of over 67 million people, making it the 21st most populated country in the world.

 With a monarch and a parliamentary system of government in charge of the entire country, it is not uncommon to find monuments and artifacts that indicate a time in the past when the country was still under a full monarchy.
 These artifacts, along with the country’s nearly 68 million inhabitants, are scattered across different cities.
 What are the most populated cities in the United Kingdom?
-This article explores some of the most populated cities in the UK, their history, and why people, both locals and tourists, love them.
+This article explores the three most populated cities in the UK, their history, and why people, both locals and tourists, love them.

 3. Birmingham — 2,643,000